QYue/qinyue.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. student under the supervision of Professor [Xiaojing Liao](https://www.xiaojingliao.com/).
+My primary research interests lie at the intersection of cybersecurity, machine learning, and natural language processing.
+Specifically, I focus on the following areas:

-My research interests include data-driven security and privacy with a focus on cybercrime and threat intelligence gathering, as well as trustworthy machine learning, especially on robustness, privacy, and their interconnections.
+1. Sociotechnical, with a focus on cybercrime and privacy compliance checks
+2. Trustworthy machine learning, particularly in the realms of robustness, privacy, and their interconnections.
+3. Data-driven privacy and security, with an emphasis on threat intelligence gathering.

-More specifically, my research interests are to discover and understand critical security and privacy issues in cybersystems or AI systems through data-oriented analysis and to design and develop innovative solutions to address these issues with robust, private guarantees for different real-world applications.
+My long-term research goal is to discover and understand critical security and privacy issues in cybersystems or AI systems through data-oriented analysis, and to design and develop innovative solutions to address these issues with robust, private guarantees for different real-world applications.

 You can find my CV here: [Yue Qin's CV](../assets/CV_Yue_Qin_202305.pdf)